Luzon: After Spanish colonization

 After many years of Spanish occupation and resistance to reform, the Andres Novales uprising occurred and it was inspired by the Latin American Wars of Independence.
 Novales' uprising was primarily supported by Mexicans living in the Philippines as well as immigrant Latinos from the now independent nations of Colombia, Venezuela, Peru, Chile, Argentina and Costa Rica.
 Although the uprising failed it inspired the Cavite Mutiny, the suppression of which, lead to the martyrdoms of Priests, Gomburza and the subsequent execution of the reformist and hero, Jose Rizal.
 Reeling against this, the Philippine Revolution against Spain erupted in Cavite and spread all throughout Luzon and the Philippines.
 Consequently, the First Philippine Republic was established in Malolos, Bulacan.
 In the meantime, Spain sold the Philippines to the United States and the First Philippine Republic resisted the United States in the Philippine–American War which the Republic's forces lost due to its diplomatic isolation (no foreign nation recognized the First Republic) as well as due to the numerical superiority of the American military.
 The Americans then set up the cool mountain city of Baguio as a summer retreat for its officials.
 The Americans also rebuilt the capital, Manila, and established American military bases in Olongapo and Angeles cities mainly Clark Airbase and Subic Naval Base.

-During the Pacific War, the Philippines were considered to be of great strategic importance because their capture by Japan would pose a significant threat to the U.S. General McArthur made a successful surprise attack at Lingayen Gulf on January 9, 1945, and captured the island.
+During the Pacific War, the Philippines were considered to be of great strategic importance because their capture by Japan would pose a significant threat to the US.
 As a result, 135,000 troops and 227 aircraft were stationed in the Philippines by October 1941.
 Luzon was captured by Imperial Japanese forces in 1942 during their campaign to capture the Philippines.
-General Douglas MacArthur—who was in charge of the defense of the Philippines at the time—was ordered to Australia, and the remaining U.S. forces retreated to the Bataan Peninsula.
+General Douglas MacArthur—who was in charge of the defense of the Philippines at the time—was ordered to Australia, and the remaining US forces retreated to the Bataan Peninsula.

 A few months after this, MacArthur expressed his belief that an attempt to recapture the Philippines was necessary.
-The U.S. Pacific Commander Admiral Chester Nimitz and Chief of Naval Operations Admiral Ernest King both opposed this idea, arguing that it must wait until victory was certain.
+The US Pacific Commander Admiral Chester Nimitz and Chief of Naval Operations Admiral Ernest King both opposed this idea, arguing that it must wait until victory was certain.
 MacArthur had to wait two years for his wish; it was 1944 before a campaign to recapture the Philippines was launched.
 The island of Leyte was the first objective of the campaign, which was captured by the end of December 1944.
 This was followed by the attack on Mindoro and later, Luzon.